What is Brilinta?

 - a blood thinner medicine

-Ask your doctor or pharmacist if you are not sure if your medicine is listed above.
+Ask your healthcare professional or pharmacist if you are not sure if your medicine is listed above.

 How should I take Brilinta?

-- Take Brilinta exactly as prescribed by your doctor.
+- Take Brilinta exactly as prescribed by your healthcare professional.

-- Your doctor will tell you how many Brilinta tablets to take and when to take them.
+- Your healthcare professional will tell you how many Brilinta tablets to take and when to take them.

 - Take your doses of Brilinta around the same time every day.

 - If you forget to take your scheduled dose of Brilinta, take your next dose at its scheduled time.
-Do not take 2 doses at the same time unless your doctor tells you to.
+Do not take 2 doses at the same time unless your healthcare professional tells you to.

-- If you take too much Brilinta or overdose, call your doctor or poison control center right away, or go to the nearest emergency room.
+- If you take too much Brilinta or overdose, call your healthcare professional or poison control center right away, or go to the nearest emergency room.

 - If you are unable to swallow the tablet(s) whole, you may crush the Brilinta tablet(s) and mix it with water.
 Drink all the water right away.
 Refill the glass with water, stir, and drink all the water.